 The functional account requires the Client ID.
 All other settings are the typical functional account settings.

-For more information, please see Create a Functional Account.
+For more information on creating functional accounts, please see Create a Functional Account.

 You must add SAP manually.
 You cannot add SAP using a Smart Rule.